pfuntner/LabCorp/labcorp-parse.md

     At the bottom of the window, you can see that LibreOffice Calc is showing a preview of what the columns will look like if it opened the file as specified.

     I didn't even realize you could have multiple separators and I didn't notice that _Other_ was still being used too.
 They are checkboxes, after all - not radio buttons!
 I probably would have turned off _Other_ if I had noticed but it makes no difference because there are none of those characters in the input file.
-2. After you select the separator, press the _Ok_ button and let the spreadsheet do its magic!
+2. After you select the separator, press the _Ok_ button and let the spreadsheet app do its magic!

     <img src="images/libreoffice calc open.png" width="450" height="400">

 ##### Excel
-I don't have an example of opening a CSV file in Excel but I expect it's similar and you can probably Google for an example online.
+I don't have an example of opening a CSV file in Excel but I expect it's similar, not difficult, and you can probably search the Internet for an example online.